raulhaag/MiMangaNu/README.md

 * Show time of last update (based on the last time a chapter was added)
 * Add setting to auto import folders as Mangas in a specified folder after the manual update finishes.
+* Add setting to import all sub-folders as Mangas
 * Bug fixes and performance improvements.

 Cambios en v1.55: